Cerebral Palsy Dentist

 Making Your First Appointment

-It is important not to neglect you or your child’s oral health due to the fear of a dental visit not going well.
-Our goal is to make all dental visits customized and comfortable for every type of patient.
+It is important not to neglect your or your child’s oral health due to the fear of a dental visit not going well.
+Our goal is to customize and make all dental visits customized and comfortable for every type of patient.
 That is why we are highly regarded as the best special needs sleep and sedation dentist in St. Louis.

-We hope that you give us a call at (314) 862-7844 to schedule your first appointment.
-There is a reason why we are known for having the best cerebral palsy dentistry in St. Louis.
+We hope you will call us at (314) 862-7844 to schedule your first appointment.
+We are known for having the best cerebral palsy dentistry in St. Louis.
 We look forward to meeting and working with you!

 Call Us Today